Federal prosecutors investigating whether Boeing pilot knowingly lied to FAA -NYT

 Feb 21 (Reuters) - Federal prosecutors investigating Boeing Co BA.N are examining whether the U.S. planemaker knowingly misled the Federal Aviation Administration while it was seeking approval for its 737 MAX jet, the New York Times reported, citing two people familiar with the matter.

+Boeing said it was cooperating with the U.S Department of Justice investigation.

-The prosecutors in recent months questioned several Boeing employees with some queries focusing on whether Mark Forkner, a top pilot at the company, intentionally lied to the regulator about the nature of new flight control software on the jet, according to the report.
+The prosecutors in recent months questioned several Boeing employees focusing on whether Mark Forkner, a top pilot at the company, intentionally lied to the regulator about the nature of new flight control software on the jet, according to the report.

+A lawyer for Forkner did not immediately respond to Reuters request for comment.

+Forkner had said he might have unintentionally misled regulators, in a series of internal messages from 2016 that became public in October.

 ((SanjanaSitara.Shivdas@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 1642; Twitter: @SanjanaShivdas;))